All autoequivalences are spherical twists: General autoequivalences

+is an embedding, with image $D^b_X(\cL^{-1})$.
+In an affine neighbourhood in $X$ this is clear, since then $i_*\cO_X$ generates the category $D^b_X(\cL^{-1})$, and we claim that the global statement follows (but since this discussion is only motivational we skip the argument).

-which is a sheaf of graded algebras over $X$.
-With this description it is clear that this is the same construction as in Example \ref{eg.algebraic}, up to our choice of how much we shifted the bimodule.
+Since $\cE$ is just the sheafy analogue of the extension algebra for the `bimodule' $\cL^{-1}[-1]$, it's clear from this description that this is the same construction as in Example \ref{eg.algebraic}, up to our choice of how much we shifted the bimodule.

 In particular we see how to remove the unwanted shift in Example \ref{eg.geometric}.
 We replace $\cL^{-1}$ by the `shifted line-bundle' $\cL^{-1}[2]$, which is a sheaf of graded polynomial algebras over $X$, and consider the derived category $\D_X(\cL^{-1}[2])$.
 This is locally generated by the push-foward of $\cO_X$, and by Koszul duality is equivalent to the derived category of the sheaf of graded algebras: